sourov2008/SwiftUI-MVVM-Clean/SwiftUIMVVMClean/README.md

 You should primarily add frameworks and third-party libraries only in the outermost layers of the architecture:

-✅ Infrastructure layer → networking, persistence, analytics (e.g. Alamofire, Realm, Firebase) ✅ Presentation layer → UI frameworks (e.g. SwiftUI, Combine) 🚫 Domain layer → should always remain pure Swift, no external dependencies.
+✅ Infrastructure layer → The Infrastructure layer is where your app talks to the outside world. networking, persistence, analytics (e.g. Alamofire, Realm, Firebase)
+✅ Presentation layer → UI frameworks (e.g. SwiftUI, Combine)
+🚫 Domain layer → should always remain pure Swift, no external dependencies.